The club that creates reading millionaires!

 Buster’s Book Club is making reading cool

-More than 34,000 children and families in Kent, Medway, Bexley, Bromley, Sussex and East Anglia have been using the successful reading reward scheme Buster’s Book Club in 2018.
-The KM Charity Team are still accepting applications from schools wishing to sign up.
+More than 34,000 children and families in Kent, Medway, Bexley, Bromley, Sussex and East Anglia have been using the successful reading reward scheme Buster’s Book Club in 2019.
+The KM Charity Team are now accepting applications from schools wishing to sign up for 2020.

 The initiative is designed to make reading cool and sets children an individual home reading target depending on their year group.
 Children are then set a series of challenges throughout the year – these include inter-class and inter-school events, all of which culminate with an annual record attempt.
 The scheme is proving very effective at involving parents and engaging with pupils, particularly boys.

-Prizes for the inter-school challenges include a visit by a storyteller, a hamper of books or free entry tickets to locations such as Leeds Castle in Kent or Drusillas in Sussex.
+Prizes for the inter-school challenges include a school visit by a storyteller, a hamper of books, or free entry tickets to locations such as Leeds Castle in Kent or Drusillas in Sussex.

 There is a small charge per class for schools signing up to Buster’s Book Club – to find out more complete the enquiry form below.
 You will be automatically emailed the information brochure.